Josh Mostel

 Joshua Mostel (born December 21, 1946) is an American actor with numerous film and Broadway credits.
 The son of Zero Mostel, he is best known for his supporting roles in films such as Jesus Christ Superstar (1973), Harry and Tonto (1974), Sophie's Choice (1982), City Slickers (1991), Billy Madison (1995), and Big Daddy (1999).

-Life and career
+Early life

-Mostel was born in New York City, the son of Kathryn Celia (née Harken), an actress, dancer, and writer, and comic actor Zero Mostel.
-His brother Tobias is a painter, ceramic artist and professor of art, teaching at Florida State University and Tallahassee Community College.
+Mostel was born in New York City, the son of Kathryn Celia, née Harkin, an actress, dancer, and writer, and Zero Mostel, a comic actor.

+Career

 Mostel started his career as a boy soprano at the Metropolitan Opera in New York.
 He graduated from Brandeis University.
 His Broadway debut was in 1971 with Unlikely Heroes.
 In 1973, Mostel had one of his more notable film performances as Herod in Jesus Christ Superstar.
 In 1979, Mostel briefly starred in Delta House, the television version of the film Animal House; he played Blotto Blutarsky, the brother of the character Bluto (played by John Belushi in the original film).

 On Broadway, he appeared in the 1989 revival of The Threepenny Opera as Money Matthew and as the frazzled head writer in the original 1992 production of My Favorite Year.